Huntario/RSSAnalyzer/README.md

 PRESENTATION TOPICS
 -RSS to JSON api
 -Hewelett Packard E Sentiment Analysis API

+PRESENTATION GOALS
+- 10 minute presentation.
+Explain in detail:
+- Your overall application’s concept
+- The motivation for its development
+- Your design process
+- The technologies you used (and briefly how they work)
+- A demonstration of its functionality
+- Directions for future development
+- Treat the presentation seriously!
+- Talking intelligently about tech > doing tech sometimes.

 GOALS